-The City’s North Forrestdale Development Contribution Plan No.3 (DCP No. 3), adopted under Schedule 13B, is a comprehensive model for the equitable management and provision of a wide range of common infrastructure required to facilitate the urban development of Harrisdale and Piara Waters.
+The City’s North Forrestdale Development Contribution Plan No.3 (DCP No. 3), adopted under Town Planning Scheme No. 4, is a comprehensive model for the equitable management and provision of a wide range of common infrastructure required to facilitate the urban development of Harrisdale and Piara Waters.
 This includes standard infrastructure provisions such as roads and drainage and broader infrastructure items such as multi-use community/sporting facilities and urban water management initiatives.

 The DCP No. 3 began operation in 2007 following considerable planning and consultation with government, private sector and landowners.
 The DCP No. 3 was instigated at the request of landowners in 2004, under the then model scheme provisions, as they were unable to arrange for the facilitation of commonly required infrastructure by agreement.